LudovicEspeel/course-web-essentials/docs/12_tcp_ip_stack/README.md

 ![IMAGE](./images/image17.png)

-1. The client sends a TCP-header with `SYN = 1`, a sequence number (to know the order of packets), source port and a destination port to the server.
+1. The client sends a TCP-header with `SYN = 1`, a sequence number (= to know the order of packets), source port and a destination port to the server.
-2. If there is a server listening on the destination address and the given port, it will respond with `SYN = 1`, `ACK = 1` and an aknowledge number x + 1 to confirm the first TCP packet.
+2. If there is a server listening on the destination address and the given port, it will respond with `SYN = 1`, `ACK = 1` and an acknowledge number x + 1 to confirm the first TCP packet.
 3. The client responds with a SYN = 0, ACK = 1 and an aknowledge number x + 1 together with the data needed to be send to the server.
 After correctly following the 3 steps, the connection gets `ESTABLISHED`.